Bhawana9/react-app-equalityLaw/README.md

 ## Overview.
 Harassment App: It�s a harassment or equality law app where user can lodge a complaint against any harassment that happened in their office either by co-workers or by another person.

- . . . . .
-List of user features (excluding user registration and authentication)
+ ##List of user features (excluding user registration and authentication)

 Login using Gmail and Facebook account (integration with firebase) Add Complaints